Western Port Angeles Harbor

 What’s Happening Now?

-On March 26, 2021, the U.S Department of Justice announced two Consent Decrees proposing a total $9.3 million settlement to restore for injuries to natural resources caused by hazardous waste pollution at the Western Port Angeles Harbor in Port Angeles, Washington.
+On March 26, 2021, the U.S Department of Justice announced two Consent Decrees proposing a total $9.3 million settlement to restore for injuries to natural resources caused by hazardous waste pollution at the Western Port Angeles Harbor site.

 The Consent Decrees provide a total settlement value of $9.3 million.
-One Consent Decree would resolve the liability of the Port of Port Angeles, Nippon Paper Industries USA Co., Ltd., Merrill & Ring Inc., Georgia-Pacific LLC, and Owens Corning.
+One Consent Decree would resolve the liability of the Port of Port Angeles, Nippon Paper Industries USA Co., Ltd., Merrill & Ring Inc., Georgia-Pacific LLC, and Owens Corning for $8.5 million.
 The other Consent Decree would resolve the liability of The City of Port Angeles for $800,000.

-NOAA and other members of the Port Angeles Harbor Trustee Council released a draft damage assessment and restoration plan (PDF, 63 pages) on March 26, 2021.
-The plan includes an assessment of the injuries to the environment from the pollution.
+NOAA and other members of the Port Angeles Harbor Trustee Council also released a draft damage assessment and restoration plan.
+The plan included an assessment of the injuries to the environment from the pollution.
 It also proposes an ecosystem-based habitat restoration program that would restore the pollution-impacted resources with $8.5 million of funds from the settlement.

-The trustees are proposing the establishment of a regional restoration program to select and implement future restoration projects.
+The trustees released a final damage assessment and restoration plan which proposed the establishment of a regional restoration program to select and implement future restoration projects.
 The program will provide funding for ecosystem-based restoration actions to be implemented by local restoration partners.
 The trustees will cultivate, solicit, and evaluate opportunities for restoration, and provide funding for selected projects.